Black-body radiation: Black body

 The temperature of a Pāhoehoe lava flow can be estimated by observing its color.
 The result agrees well with other measurements of temperatures of lava flows at about 1000 to 1200 C.

-When the body is black, the absorption is obvious: the amount of light absorbed is all the light that hits the surface.
-For a black body much bigger than the wavelength, the light energy absorbed at any wavelength λ per unit time is strictly proportional to the blackbody curve.
-This means that the blackbody curve is the amount of light energy emitted by a black body, which justifies the name.
-This is the condition for the applicability of Kirchhoff's law of thermal radiation: the blackbody curve is characteristic of thermal light, which depends only on the temperature of the walls of the cavity, provided that the walls of the cavity are completely opaque and are not very reflective, and that the cavity is in thermodynamic equilibrium.
+When the body looks black, the absorption is obvious: the amount of light absorbed is all the light that hits the surface.
+When the black body is much bigger than the wavelength, the light energy absorbed is strictly proportional to the black-body curve.
 When the black body is small, so that its size is comparable to the wavelength of light, the absorption is modified, because a small object is not an efficient absorber of light of long wavelength, but the principle of strict equality of emission and absorption is always upheld in a condition of thermodynamic equilibrium.

-In the laboratory, blackbody radiation is approximated by the radiation from a small hole in a large cavity, a hohlraum, in an entirely opaque body that is only partly reflective, that is maintained at a constant temperature.
+In the laboratory, black-body radiation is approximated by the radiation from a small hole in a large cavity, a hohlraum, in an entirely opaque body that is only partly reflective, that is maintained at a constant temperature.
 This technique leads to the alternative term cavity radiation.
 Any light entering the hole would have to reflect off the walls of the cavity multiple times before it escaped, in which process it is nearly certain to be absorbed.
 Absorption occurs regardless of the wavelength of the radiation entering (as long as it is small compared to the hole).
 The hole, then, is a close approximation of a theoretical black body and, if the cavity is heated, the spectrum of the hole's radiation (that is, the amount of light emitted from the hole at each wavelength) will be continuous, and will depend only on the temperature and the fact that the walls are opaque and at least partly absorptive, but not on the particular material of which they are built nor on the material in the cavity (compare with emission spectrum).

 The radiance or observed intensity is not a function of direction.
 Therefore, a black body is a perfect Lambertian radiator.